HaniSource/components/guides/dark-mode.md

 Ensure localStorage is available and not blocked by privacy settings.

 ### Flickering on Load
-Make sure the flicker prevention script runs before any content renders.
+Make sure the flicker prevention script runs before any content renders and also leverage using livewire nivation events.

 ### System Theme Not Detected
 Verify that the `prefers-color-scheme` media query is supported in your target browsers.